The Sequential Monte Carlo goes NUTS: Boosting Gravitational-Wave Inference: Application to Gravitational Wave inference

 \section{Application to Gravitational Wave inference}

 In this section we test the performances of \sharpy in handling GW inference problems, while an application to a toy problem is presented in Appendix \ref{sec:11D}.
-We set the number of particles to be evolved in each iteration $N_\mathrm{P}$ to 9000, the number of NUTS moves to 1, the step size of the NUTS to 0.3 and an adaptive temperature scheme with $\alpha = 0.95$.
+For the SMC we fix the number of particles $N_P$ to 5000 and an adaptive temperature scheme with $\alpha = 0.95$ (see section \ref{sec:SMC}).
+For the NUTS we use a step size $\epsilon = 0.5$ and we let evolve the Hamiltonian system until the ``U-Turn" criterion is reached (see section \ref{sec:NUTS}).
+We used these settings for all the runs performed in this section, as well as the runs in Appendix \ref{sec:11D}.